 House | 5 bedrooms | sleeps 10

-St Michael's Cliff is a spacious Grade II listed home full of character, providing comfortable and stylish accommodation for an extended family or group.
-Fully equipped for ten, the house offers plenty of space to make yourself at home with two large sitting rooms, a smaller study/library, large kitchen/breakfast room, downstairs WC and five bedrooms and three bathrooms (one en-suite) upstairs.
+St Michael's Cliff is a spacious Grade II listed home full of character, providing comfortable and stylish accommodation for a large group.
+Fully equipped for ten, the house offers plenty of space to make yourself at home with two large sitting rooms, a smaller study/library, large kitchen/breakfast room, separate utility room, downstairs WC and five bedrooms and three bathrooms (one en-suite) upstairs.

 Luxury touches include stunning king-size beds with blissfully comfortable mattresses, comfy sofas and a wood burning stove in the lovely light main sitting room which runs across the whole front of the house, a well-equipped kitchen and an excellent supply of board games, books and up-to-date magazines for rainy days.

 The sea is a five minute stroll down the hill and can be glimpsed from many parts of the house and garden.
 The private south facing garden and part-glazed veranda are perfect places to relax or dine outdoors.
 Nearby walks can be enjoyed across the high downs or on the famous coastal path to Shanklin or Ventnor.
 There are plenty of great places to eat and drink on the island and some of best are found close by, including the Michelin starred The Hamborough (5 minutes drive to Ventnor) and The Bonchurch Inn (two minutes walk away.

 The lovely sandy beaches at Ventnor, Shanklin and Sandown can be reached in a few minutes by car.

 St Michael's Cliff has just been accepted by Alistair Sawday as a 'Special Place to Stay' 'and will be featuring on their website from October.